How to Apply the Three Lines of Defense

 Three factors further complicate this simplified view of risk management:

-• Risk ownership: The placement of risk ownership at the first line can cause complications, because this design co-mingles senior leaders who traditionally “own” the risk with the front-line workers who perform the day-to-day functions consisting of the overall risk management practice.
+- Risk ownership: The placement of risk ownership at the first line can cause complications, because this design co-mingles senior leaders who traditionally “own” the risk with the front-line workers who perform the day-to-day functions consisting of the overall risk management practice.
 It is common for real-world organizations to push the risk ownership up to the second line of defense, contrary to the model, simply because that is what the political realities of the organization dictate.
-This issue has been somewhat acknowledged in the 2017 clarification paper, although that largely focused on the tendency of organizations to place an ownership burden on the third line.
+This issue has been revisited a few times, though it has not been fully addressed.

-• Co-mingling of duties: Ideal models have separation of duties between individuals.
+- Co-mingling of duties: Ideal models have separation of duties between individuals.
 However, as we’ve seen with the rise of DevOps, separating duties by role rather than individual is also an accepted practice.
-With the three lines, the design is such that the second line of defense is responsible for creating risk models, identifying risk management frameworks and defining requirements—all duties often performed by risk owners, which should be placed in the first line of defense.
-This issue was also somewhat addressed in the 2017 clarification paper, focused on the need of the third line to retain as much independence as possible, and to be transparent about any conflicts of interest.
+With the three lines, the design is such that the second line of defense is responsible for creating risk models, identifying risk management frameworks and defining requirements—all duties often performed by risk owners.

 Simplifying the Three Lines of Defense